kbob/kerfburn/doc/dev/specificode.md

 #### lp &mdash; Laser Power
 *unsigned integer*
-Set the main laser's power level.
+The main laser's power level.
 Legal values range from 0, off, to 4095, full power.
+4095 actually overdrives the laser to an unsafe level.
+The maximum safe level is *[TBD]*.

 The visible laser's power level can not be changed.
 It always fires at full power.